knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationTriviaApi.md

 Remove a tag from a batch of questions

 ll questions that have the tag and match filters will have it removed.
-The returned number is the number of questions updated.
+The returned number is the number of questions updated. <br><br><b>Permissions Needed:</b> TRIVIA_ADMIN

 ### Example
 ```csharp